-For all freshmen, mid-semester grades in all courses are to be reported to the Registrar in the first semester of each year.
+For all freshmen, mid-semester grades in all courses are to be reported to the Registrar in both the Fall and Spring semesters.

 Spring semester senior grades must be submitted to the Registrar on Monday following the final exam week.
 The Registrar announces other deadlines for grades.